Mary Poppins (soundtrack): Composition and style

 The Mary Poppins soundtrack score represents, according to some critics, one of Disney's most musically sophisticated achievements, blending British music hall traditions with Broadway-style storytelling and melodic innovation.
-As critic William Ruhlmann observes, the composers employed the "British music hall style of the pre-World War I era" to create a soundscape that feels both period-authentic and timelessly fresh.
-This influence shines through in the "buoyancy and glee" of uptempo numbers like "Supercalifragilisticexpialidocious" and "Step in Time", which feature the call-and-response structures and communal energy of Edwardian vaudeville.
-Film music critic Cary Wong emphasizes the "whimsical score by the Sherman Brothers" particularly highlights how Irwin Kostal's orchestrations elevate the material.
-According to Wong, Kostal's genius is evident in moments like combining "an oboe and an E-flat clarinet playing the same note" to create the distinctive hurdy-gurdy effect in "Chim Chim Cher-ee".
-The instrumental score provides remarkable depth, from the "haunting instrumental of 'Feed the Birds' underscoring Mr. Banks' nighttime walk" to the "Carousel chase and penguin dance" sequence that Wong describes as "a wealth of treasure".
+As critic William Ruhlmann observes, the composers employed the "British music hall style of the pre-World War I era" to create a soundscape that feels both period-authentic and timelessly fresh, an influence evident in the "buoyancy and glee" of uptempo numbers like "Supercalifragilisticexpialidocious" and "Step in Time", which feature the call-and-response structures and communal energy of Edwardian vaudeville.

+Film music critic Cary Wong emphasizes that the Sherman Brothers' "whimsical" score is significantly enhanced by Irwin Kostal's orchestrations, which, in Wong’s view, elevate the material throughout the film.
+Wong highlights Kostal's ingenuity in specific moments, such as the combination of "an oboe and an E-flat clarinet playing the same note" to achieve the distinctive hurdy-gurdy effect in "Chim Chim Cher-ee".
+According to the critic, the instrumental score provides remarkable depth, from the "haunting instrumental of 'Feed the Birds' underscoring Mr. Banks' nighttime walk" to the "Carousel chase and penguin dance" sequence that Wong describes as "a wealth of treasure".

 Mike Duquette of The Second Disc notes how the Shermans' "deliriously catchy song score" balances complexity and accessibility.
-Their melodies remain "simple, singable and sincere" while incorporating sophisticated compositional techniques.
+He argues that the melodies remain "simple, singable and sincere" while incorporating sophisticated compositional techniques.
 According to Duquette, the emotional centerpiece "Feed the Birds (Tuppence a Bag)" demonstrates their ability to craft deceptively simple melodies with profound emotional resonance - so powerful that, as Duquette reveals, Walt Disney had the Shermans play it for him weekly.